|9th May 2021|

 Through 2016-17 I have been privileged to study Rebozo Medicine with traditional Mexican midwife Angelina Martinez.

 In 2017 I qualified with Placenta UK to consult with parents on how they wish to prepare their placentas for remedies.
-I make smoothies, encapsulations, tinctures and also have homeopathic remedies made for both mother and baby.
+I make smoothies, encapsulations, tinctures and placenta prints and can have homeopathic remedies made for both mother and baby on request.

 Since 2005 I have had the opportunity to learn from such wonderful international teachers as :

 Nils Bergman on kangaroo care, skin to skin, breastfeeding and brain development

 Sarah Buckley on undisturbed birth and delayed cord clamping

 Elizabeth Davies on ecstatic birth

 Ina May Gaskin on privacy and birth hormones